 In the context of water resources management and climate change there is an ongoing discussion on how to assess available water resources i.e. the storage volumes which can be used for water supply in a dynamic way beyond the limitations of sustainable extraction rates.
-The maximum average extraction rate for a sustainable use of water resources is limited by the long term recharge of a catchment (Sophocleous, 1997, Bredehoeft, 1997), however, this rate based definition of groundwater stress only allows an assessment of water resources w.r.t. the long term sustainability and does not allow to consider the volume of available water resources as a basis for short term groundwater management in order to satisfy specific demands.
+The maximum average extraction rate for a sustainable use of water resources is limited by the long-term recharge of a catchment (Sophocleous, 1997, Bredehoeft, 1997), however, this rate based definition of groundwater stress only allows an assessment of water resources w.r.t. long-term sustainability and does not allow consideration of the volume of available water resources as a basis for short term groundwater management in order to satisfy specific demands.
 In addition, the knowledge of the storage volumes is essential for climate studies as it might lead to limitations in the water cycle.

-Thus, the attempt was made to estimate available water resources by the volume of the respective groundwater storage (under the assumption that the contribution of surface water is comparably small).
+Thus, the attempt was made by different authors to estimate available water resources by the volume of the respective groundwater storage (under the assumption that the contribution of surface water is comparably small).
 Korzun, 1978 and Nace, 1969 provide estimates of total storage volumes across the global land masses (except for Greenland and Antarctica) based on very coarse assumptions for aquifers with homogeneous thickness and porosity.
 As a consequence the uncertainties cover orders of magnitude as Shiklomanov, 1993 Alley, 2006 and Famiglietti, 2014 are warning.
-The revision of these estimates by the introduction of specific yield instead of porosity for dominant soil classes together with the assumption of different saturated thicknesses in order to receive the “Extractable” storage (Richey et al., 2015a, Alley, 2006) does not solve the problem of missing information on the contributing soils or aquifers in general.
+The revision of these estimates by the introduction of specific yield instead of porosity for dominant soil classes together with the assumption of different saturated thicknesses in order to obtain the “Extractable” storage (Richey et al., 2015a, Alley, 2006) does not solve the problem of missing information on the contributing soils or aquifers in general.
 Regional storage estimates for specific aquifers derived from groundwater models (Cao et al., 2013) or measured estimates of saturated thickness and porosity (Williamson et al.,1989) are considered to deliver more realistic estimates for storage volumes, yet are sparsely distributed over the globe.
-However, for semi / arid climate zones with very low recharge and/ or deep aquifer systems with fossil water resources they deliver the best possible estimation at present.
-Richey et al., 2015b try to bypass the huge uncertainties in the quantification of total storage by the introduction of a “Total Groundwater Stress” indicator, which is defined by the time needed for the depletion of groundwater storage to a certain extent.
+However, for semi- arid / arid climate zones with very low recharge and/ or deep aquifer systems with fossil water resources they deliver the best possible estimation at present.
+Richey et al., 2015b try to bypass the huge uncertainties in the quantification of total storage by the introduction of a “Total Groundwater Stress” indicator, which is defined by the time needed for the depletion of groundwater storage to a specified extent.
 It is determined by the ratio of an estimated total storage of a (sufficiently large) catchment and the measured trend in the mass anomalies given by GRACE.